ypchandu/FinopsENV/README.md

 ```

 ## 📄 6.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - visit the LICENSE file for details.
 Built for educational and benchmarking purposes during the Meta × Scaler Hackathon 2026.